hardcamls/hardcaml_web/docs/hardcaml_documentation/counter_example.md

 - `Reg_spec.t` packages up the `clock` and synchronous clear `signal`.
   There are various other arguments which can control an asynchronous reset, rising or falling clock edge and so on.
 - `enable`: when high the register will load a new value.
-Otherwise it holds its previous value.
+Otherwise, it holds its previous value.
 - `width` is the bit width of the register.
 - `f`: this function receives the current value of the register, and computes the next value.
-In this case it increments it by one.
+In this case, it increments it by one.

 ## Testbench